 - After Changing ISP Settings: To gauge the impact of changes like router resets or firmware updates.

-Several online tools and software are available to test your ping.
+There are several methods available to test your ping.
 Here are some go-to options:

 Why is Testing Ping Important?